bugsnag/bugsnag-notifier-api/deploy-tracking.md

 -   **repository**

-    The url to the respository containing the source code being deployed.
+    The url to the repository containing the source code being deployed.
     We can use this to link directly to your source code from the Bugsnag dashboard.
 (Optional).